 To validate your multifactor token, multifactor authentication requires that you have an Internet connection: if you do not pass LastPass a correct multifactor token, LastPass will never release your encrypted data.
 However, LastPass also has an 'Offline Mode': it keeps a locally cached encrypted copy of your data on your local device so that you'll still be able to access your data even in the event that you do not have Internet access.
-When you log in to LastPass we first log you in offline to the locally cached copy of your data and then try to log you in online.
-As a result, you might experience cases where LastPass fills in credentials before you provide us your LastPass multifactor token.
+On some connections, when you log in to LastPass you are logged in offline to the locally cached copy of your data before it can authenticate online.
+As a result, you might experience cases where LastPass will fill in the credentials for the current page you are on before you provide us your LastPass multifactor token.
 If you want to prevent this behavior, do the following:

 - Log into LastPass

-- Click on the LastPass Icon > Tools > Clear local cache
+- Click on the LastPass Icon > Tools > Advanced Tools > Clear local cache

 - Logoff LastPass